 The NHS recommends to have your eyes tested at least every two years, and sooner if your optician requests.
 So even if you’re not experiencing any problems with your eyesight right now, it’s important to schedule regular eye tests where these potential problems can be identified.
 That way if you need further treatment you can be referred to a specialist doctor before too much damage is done to your vision.

 If you would like extra aftercare and protection for your glasses, then you can take advantage of our CarePlus membership.
 For only £20 you’ll be covered for up to two years for the full cost of any repairs you need if your glasses get accidentally damaged or broken.
 You’ll also get special discounts on further pairs of glasses if you need to replace your lenses during those two years.
 This even covers you if your prescription changes after cataract surgery – if you’ve bought your prescription glasses from us then we’ll update them to your post-surgery prescription free of charge.

 If you’re interested in joining CarePlus, then just ask our optician for the application form when they come to test your eyes or get in touch with us today to find out more.

-Plus we have a range of useful eye care accessories, such as glasses cases and chains, magnifiers, lamps, and cleaning solutions.
-Also don’t forget to check the NHS criteria for optical vouchers, as if you’re entitled to them you can use them as a contribution towards the cost of any of our glasses.
+Plus we have a selection of useful eye care accessories, such as glasses cases and chains, magnifiers, lamps, eye drops and cleaning solutions.
+Also, don’t forget to check the NHS criteria for optical vouchers, as if you’re entitled to them you can use them as a contribution towards the cost of any of our glasses.